-Deliverable D3.4 further develops D3.3 Monitoring & Evaluation scheme to assess stakeholder participation and user satisfaction with Living Labs experience, version 2.
-Deliverable D3.4, as D3.3, is a follow-up product to
+Deliverable D3.6 further develops D3.3 and D3.4 Monitoring & Evaluation scheme to assess stakeholder participation and user satisfaction with Living Labs experience, version 1 and 2 respectively.
+Deliverable D3.6 is a follow-up to

 - D3.1 Guiding Framework for Tailored Living Lab Establishment at Demonstrator and Concept Case Study Sites that provides the theoretical background and project terminology for the Living Lab processes, as well as a practical guidance for the main steps to be taken to establish the Living Labs. - D3.2 Starter Toolbox for Stakeholder Knowledge Mapping to Co-Design Nature-Based Solutions at Case Study Sites.
 D3.1 that presents comprehensive Toolbox for fostering stakeholder involvement at the case study sites.
-It is a steppingstone from Living Lab preparation towards implementation by assembling a comprehensive Toolbox for fostering stakeholder involvement at the case study sites. - D3.3 Monitoring & Evaluation Scheme to Assess Stakeholder Participation and User Satisfaction with Living Lab Experience Version 1, that presents the theoretical framework of the Monitoring & Evaluation Scheme for the Living Lab that will be apply within PHUSICOS project.
+It is a steppingstone from Living Lab preparation towards implementation by assembling a comprehensive Toolbox for fostering stakeholder involvement at the case study sites. - D3.3 Monitoring & Evaluation Scheme to Assess Stakeholder Participation and User Satisfaction with Living Lab Experience Version 1, that presents the theoretical framework of the Monitoring & Evaluation Scheme for the Living Lab that will be apply within PHUSICOS project. - D3.4 Monitoring & Evaluation Scheme to Assess Stakeholder Participation and User Satisfaction with Living Lab Experience Version 2, that further develops and operationalizes the Monitoring & Evaluation Scheme for the case sites - D3.5 Lessons learned from the Living Labs Experience